shieldgenerator7/DnD-Stories/Library/Spells_DC20_Official_CliffNotes.md

 Passives:

--   Familiar Bond: Your Familiar shares your HP and Death’s Door Threshold.
+-   Familiar Bond: Familiar shares your HP and Death’s Door Threshold.
--   Shared Telepathy: Telepathy to/from familiar.
+-   Shared Telepathy: Telepathy with Familiar.
 Range: 20 Spaces
--   Spell Delivery: Cast a Touch spell through your familiar.
+-   Spell Delivery: Cast a Touch spell through Familiar.
 Range: 10 Spaces
--   Shared MCP: Your Familiar shares your Multiple Check Penalty.
+-   Shared MCP: Familiar shares your Multiple Check Penalty.
--   Death & Resurrection: Your Familiar dies when you die.
+-   Death & Resurrection: Familiar dies when you die.

 Pocket Dimension: (Minor Action) Dismiss or resummon Familiar
-Shared Senses: (1 AP) Connect your senses to the Familiar’s senses.
-Range: 20 Spaces (Tethered).
-Duration: 1 round+
+Shared Senses: (1 AP) Connect your senses to Familiar’s senses.
+Range: 20 Spaces (Tethered), Duration: 1 round+
-Combat: (1 AP) The Familiar takes an Action other than the Attack or Spell Action.
-When you take an action, your Familiar gains its full movement.
-Default: Dodge Action.
+Combat: (1 AP) Familiar takes an Action other than the Attack or Spell Action, default: Dodge Action.
+When you take an action, Familiar moves.
 Shared MCP: Your Familiar shares your Multiple Check Penalty.
 Death & Resurrection: Your Familiar dies when you die.